adammurdoch/build-builder/README.md

 Dependencies between source files:

-- Each application has a main class (or function) and two implementation classes.
+- Each application has a main class (or function) and two or more implementation classes.
-- Each library has an API class and two implementation classes.
+- Each library has an API class and two or more implementation classes.
-- The main class/API class/main function uses the implementation classes.
+- The main class/API class/main function uses each of the implementation classes.
 - One implementation class uses the API class for each library that the project depends on.
-- One implementation class has no dependencies.
+- The remaining implementation classes have no dependencies.

 Here's an example: